 Just say: no. Better yet- “Elf, No!”
 I did.

 It doesn’t make me a bad mother.
-(Other things do that for me.)
-It doesn’t mean I’m judgmental and a killjoy.
+(Other things do that better.)
+It doesn’t mean I’m a judgmental killjoy.
 It just means: I pick and choose how and where to invest my limited time and energy and this is a place where I draw a line.
-I’d rather spend 10 minutes playing starwars angry birds with my youngest than hiding a doll that is a rainbow haired wig, short of being a troll around the house.
-I’d rather drink cocoa, than set up a marshmallow mountain ski-scene with a hot chocolate hot tub for an elf.
-I doubt my kid will be damaged by this choice ,or have “less” of a Christmas because of it.
+I’d rather spend 10 minutes playing Apples to Apples with my youngest than hiding a doll that is a rainbow haired wig, short of being a troll around the house.
+I’d rather drink cocoa, cuddled on the couch reading one of his favorite books with him, than set up a marshmallow mountain ski-scene with a hot chocolate hot tub for an elf.
+I doubt my kid will be damaged by this choice.
+I doubt he’ll feel he had “less” of a Christmas because of it.
 (He may even enjoy it more- what with me not being in Elf jail or a psych ward.
 Maybe.)

 So….Am I the only one?
 Is ours the last Elf free home?
 Am I the only one who’s intimidated by the whole thing?
 If not- let me know in the comments- and tell us why….If you are an “Elf on the Shelfer”- (New reality show to be aired right after Doomsday Preppers.
 Watch for it.) tell me your favorite elf stories—I can’t wait to hear!